 - Regardless of what supervisory staff may say, retaliation occurs in WA DOC, just as it occurs in all large organizations.
 (See documented examples of retaliation in WA DOC here.)
 Retaliation happens between coworkers in WA DOC, between staff and prisoners, between staff and prisoner’s visitors, and between prisoners and other prisoners.
 Retaliation can occur because someone felt slighted, humiliated, undervalued, or tattled on.
 Retaliation is hard to prove because it often takes the form of someone behaving in a way that is technically allowed by policy, but that is markedly imbalanced or biased in how it is applied, or is radically different from previous ways of behaving.
 It is typically cumulative, which is to say that many small policy-approved behaviors accumulate over time to intimidate, harass, remove, or “build a case” on someone.
-Using policy-approved behaviors in an excessively frequent or bullying manner is undeniably retaliation, but few WA DOC supervisory staff are willing to openly acknowledge this.
+Using policy-approved behaviors in an excessively frequent or bullying manner is undeniably retaliation, but few WA DOC employee supervisors are willing to openly acknowledge this.

 - Sometimes retaliation is inevitable when raising a complaint with WA DOC staff and supervisors.
 Weighing the pros and cons leads many to avoid raising complaints, since precious things can be irretrievably lost when retaliation is severe, and when the impossibility of proving it precludes any sort of justice or corrective action.
 However, if we are all too paralyzed by fear of retaliation to act, we become complicit in condoning the very culture that harms us.
 It’s a tough balance to strike, especially in situations where individuals are stuck living, working, or visiting in one small prison community for a very long time.
 If retaliation does occur, it is difficult to determine if supervisors are taking it seriously.
 As previously stated, most staff disciplinary actions happen quietly, out of view from the aggrieved, and protections written into union collective bargaining agreements (PDF pg.
 25) and prisoner grievance manuals (PDF pg.
 12) ensure that most staff disciplinary records are kept sealed or are expunged after one year, if they are recorded at all.